Research: Evaluation of adapted sports for people with Cerebral Palsy

 Disabled people are one of the most inactive groups in the general population, between 2 and 3 times less likely to participate in sport once a week than non-disabled people.
 People with Cerebral Palsy face a number of barriers to taking part in sport and activity.
 CP Sport’s adapted sports programme has been developed to tackle some of these barriers and enable more people with Cerebral Palsy to be active.

-Cerebral Palsy Sport will be working with Sheffield Hallam University, Sports Industry Research Centre to conduct research over the next 10 months to complete an evaluation of the adapted sports Frame Football, Race Running and Touch Golf on participants with Cerebral Palsy looking at 2 areas.
+Cerebral Palsy Sport will be working with Sheffield Hallam University, Sports Industry Research Centre to conduct research over the next 10 months to complete an evaluation of the adapted sports Frame Football, Frame Running and Touch Golf on participants with Cerebral Palsy looking at 2 areas.

 1. Evaluation of success and fitness for purpose.